Godsmith/trainfinity3/README.md

 ## TODO
 - change graphics for end of station, so it can't look like two stations are one large station
-- disallow creating rail on top of factory
 - follow train
 - show ghost platforms when building station
 - show ghost platforms when building track